 The annual allowance assessment covers any pension benefits you may have where you have been an active member during the tax year, not just benefits in the L G P S.

-Your administering authority will inform you if your L G P S pension savings in a pension input period are more than the standard annual allowance, or if it believes you have have exceeded the MPAA.
+Your administering authority will inform you if your L G P S pension savings in a pension input period are more than the standard annual allowance, or if it believes you have exceeded the MPAA.
 They must inform you no later than 6 October following the end of the relevant tax year.
 Your administering authority is not required to inform you if you exceed the tapered annual allowance.

-If you exceed the annual allowance in any year you are responsible for reporting this to H M R C on your self-assessment tax return.
+If you exceed the annual allowance in any year, you are responsible for reporting this to H M R C on your self-assessment tax return.
 Your pension fund administrator will be able to tell you how much the value of your L G P S benefits has increased during an input period, plus the amount of any Additional Voluntary Contributions (A V Cs) you may have paid during the input period.

 If you have an annual allowance tax charge that is more than £2,000 and your pension savings in the L G P S alone have increased in the tax year by more than the standard annual allowance you may be able to opt for the L G P S to pay some or all of the tax charge on your behalf.
 The tax charge would then be recovered from your pension benefits.